prwnr/laravel-streamer/README.md

     ]
 ],
 ```
-Aboves configuration is an array of Streamer events with array of local events related to Streamer event.
+Above configuration is an array of Streamer events with array of local events related to Streamer event.
 When listening to `example.streamer.event` all local events from its config definition will be fired with message received from Stream as construct argument.
 Streamer event will always in this case invoke `ExampleEvent` with `Prwnr\Streamer\EventDispatcher\ReceivedMessage` instance.
 Make sure that your ExampleEvent can handle it.

 To start listening for event, use this command:
 ```bash